dream-lab/ds252-2025/lab-session1-2208/README.md

 ### Ubuntu User

-* Install the dependencies bare metal.
+* Install the dependencies in step 2 on bare metal.

 ###